-One of the general obligations of any Director laid down in article 28.2 of the Regulations of the Board is that of clearly expressing their opposition, in particular concerning independent directors and other directors who are not affected by the potential conflict of interest, when this involves decisions which might harm the shareholders not represented on the Board.
+One of the general obligations of any director laid down in article 28.2 of the Regulations of the Board is to clearly express their opposition, in particular independent directors and other directors who are not affected by a potential conflict of interest, when this involves decisions that might harm the shareholders not represented on the Board.

-Furthermore, article 30.2 of the Regulations of the Board establishes that a director must consult the Appointment and Remuneration Committee before accepting any management position in another company or entity that might represent a conflict of interests or affect their dedication.
+Furthermore, article 30.2 of the Regulations of the Board establishes that a director must consult the Appointments and Remuneration Committee before accepting any management position in another company or entity that might represent a conflict of interests or affect their dedication.

-Finally, article 31 establishes the following: (i) the director must refrain from attending and getting involved in discussions which affect matters in which he or she is personally, directly or indirectly, an interested party; and (ii) the director shall not be able to carry out, directly or indirectly, any professional or commercial transactions with the Company unless the situation of conflict of interests is informed of in advance, and the Board approves the transaction, after receiving a report from the Appointment and Remuneration Committee.
+Finally, article 31 establishes the following: (i) the director must refrain from attending and getting involved in discussions which affect matters in which he or she is personally, directly or indirectly, an interested party; and (ii) the director shall not be able to carry out, directly or indirectly, any professional or commercial transactions with the Company unless the situation of conflict of interests is informed of in advance, and the Board approves the transaction, after receiving a report from the Appointments and Remuneration Committee.